brochelito/MANAYON_20240208/README.md

    docker run -p 8080:80 --name datatemplator-container datatemplatorapi
 2. Access the application in a web browser or a tool like Postman: http://localhost:8080/api/data

+Test Instructions:
+Run the unit tests using the .NET CLI: dotnet test

+Design Decisions:
+ The design decision centers on implementing Clean Architecture principles in ASP.NET Core to achieve a testable and maintainable codebase.
+By emphasizing clear separation of concerns and isolating dependencies, this approach ensures flexibility and scalability, facilitating efficient testing and sustainable maintenance throughout the application's evolution.